mathworks-ref-arch/mathworks-aws-support/README.md

 ```bash
 mvn clean package
 ```
-On any POM.xml files in this or dependent repositories.
+For any pom.xml files in this or dependent repositories.
+These files can normally be found in the ```/Software/Java``` subdirectories of the respective packages.

 Please refer to the [Documentation](Documentation/README.md) to get started.

 ## License
-The License agreement for this software can be found [here](LICENSE.TXT).
+The License agreement for this software can be found [here](LICENSE.md).

 ## Enhancement Request
 Provide suggestions for additional features or capabilities using the following link: